h6pham8/Trivia-Trip/README.md

 Trivia Trip is a single page application that consists of a variety of fun & universal topics such as Animals/Science/U.S. States/Math/etc...
 It utilizes jService.io's trivia API to populate the trivia questions

-Trivia Trip comes with some helpful features such as :
+Trivia Trip comes with some useful features such as :
 - a color coded system to define the difficulty of each question
 - a display all/hide all answers button
 - a responsive mobile capabilities